nix-community/cache-nix-action/README.md

 See the `make-similar-caches` and `merge-similar-caches` jobs in the [example workflow](#example-workflow).

-Pros: if `N` individual caches are very similar, a common cache will take approximately `N` times less space.
+**Pros**: if `N` individual caches are very similar, a common cache will take approximately `N` times less space.
-Cons: if caches aren't very similar, run time may increase due to a bigger common cache.
+**Cons**: if caches aren't very similar, run time may increase due to a bigger common cache.

 ### Get more space on a runner